ibm-cloud-docs/activity-tracker/archiving-at-monitor.md

 ### {{site.data.keyword.cos_full_notm}} service
 {: #archiving-at-monitor-prereqs-cos}

 - You must have enabled collection of data events for the bucket where you are archiving data for the {{site.data.keyword.at_short}} instance.
+Make sure the events are saved to your {{site.data.keyword.at_full_notm}} instance.

     You must enable `write` data events to monitor upload of objects to the bucket.